MaxwellCaron/writeups/TryHackMe/GottaCatchEmAll-Writeup.md

 ![console](https://i.imgur.com/XiDm39t.png)

-We see that there is an array of 10 differeny pokemon.
+We see that there is an array of 10 different pokemon.

-At this point I looked up if I could some how interract with this array in some weird way or inject it, and no, I was a bit lost until I looked back at the page source and...
+At this point I looked up if I could some how interact with this array in some weird way or inject it, and no, I was a bit lost until I looked back at the page source and...

 ![creds](https://i.imgur.com/jV0eYFr.png)

-Right above the comment that I was so infatuated about, there are two strage html tags with a colon inbetween them, from experience this normally means an `username:password` combination.
+Right above the comment that I was so infatuated about, there are two strange html tags with a colon in between them, from experience this normally means an `username:password` combination.

 ![ssh](https://i.imgur.com/Rtgb2jd.png)

 Looks like they worked!

-## Internal
+# Internal

 ![home](https://i.imgur.com/pyINXcg.png)